Skip to main content

 Estrogen is crucial for the production of serotonin and acetylcholine, neurotransmitters vital for mood and memory, respectively.
 Progesterone’s metabolite, allopregnanolone, is a powerful calming agent that interacts with GABA receptors in the brain, akin to a natural anti-anxiety molecule.

 The depletion of these hormones can lead to anxiety, depression, insomnia, and the characteristic “brain fog” that so many women report.
-While some studies on (HRT) and cognition have yielded mixed results, there is more convincing evidence for its positive effect on mood, especially when initiated within the “critical window” around the time of menopause.
+While some studies on hormone replacement therapy (HRT) and cognition have yielded mixed results, there is more convincing evidence for its positive effect on mood, especially when initiated within the “critical window” around the time of menopause.

 Protocols for women are highly individualized, acknowledging their unique physiology and menopausal status.